karanchhina/playground0/README.md

 `npm run dev`

 Note*** you need to have Auth0 configured with a tenant supporting Auth for GenAI, necessary application and connections (github, google, sfdc, etc.) configured.
 Checkout the quickstarts and how-tos at [auth0.com/ai](https://auth0.com/ai)

+> **⚠️ Disclaimer**
+> This code is provided for demonstration purposes only.
+It is not intended for production use.
+> We provide no warranties or guarantees.
+Use at your own risk.